BetaNYC/NYC-CIF/Curriclum.md

   - Schedule
  * Intro to project journaling
   - [The Lean Start up method](http://theleanstartup.com/principles)
-  - Keeping a record of your experience
+  - Digital journaling & Keeping a record of your experience
-  - Digital journaling
  * Meet your fellow fellows
  * Introduction to New York City and its Community Boards
  * Introduction to CivicTech / GovTech